Read Carrie’s Work Online

 Note from Carrie: This was the first in a two-part series for Encyclopedia Britannica's Parenting vertical.
 The piece is about preventing bullying relationships in kids.
 By Carrie Goldman@CarrieMGoldman Sylvia Moore’s seven-year-old son, Ryan, is attending a local...

-Note from Carrie: This was a personal essay about the conflict our family feels as Harry Potter fans with a trans child.
+Note from Carrie: This piece was featured as one of Motherwell Magazine's Top Ten Most Read Pieces of 2020.
+This was a personal essay about the conflict our family feels as Harry Potter fans with a trans child.
 We struggle to reconcile J.K.
-Rowlings' comments about trans people with the message of acceptance found in the Harry Potter books.By Carrie...
+Rowlings' comments about...

 Note from Carrie: Writing this piece for Your Teen Magazine was very relevant for me, given that I am currently raising children in elementary school, middle school, and high school.
 The pressure to fit into friendship groups is a common concern.
 It’s a frequent...

 Note from Carrie: Writing this piece for U.S. News and World Report was very important to me both professionally and personally.
 Childhood anxiety is a critical issue, especially for adoptees.
 "A child prone to anxiety has a brain that automatically fills...

 Bullying and Social Conflict

 Gain the critical skills needed to prevent and respond to bullying and unkindness.

 How can your community begin to implement restorative practices?

 Carrie tackles the tricky topic of dealing with kids and the impulsive decisions they make using social media.